Suriyan Satta Kalloori: Production

 Sivasakthi Pandian, who had produced films like Kadhal Kottai (1996) and Vetri Kodi Kattu (2000), returned after a brief exile with Suriyan Satta Kalloori, a film directed by newcomer R. Pavan.
 Newcomer Kajni, son of the producer Kaja Mohideen, and Malayalam actress Mithra Kurian were signed to play the lead roles.
 Actors like Pawan, Radha Ravi, M. S. Bhaskar, Ganja Karuppu, and Aarthi were roped in for playing prominent roles.
 U. K. Senthil Kumar took care of camera works while Deva scored the music and the editing was handled by S. Surajkavee.

 Soundtrack

 The film score and the soundtrack were composed by Deva.
 He took 21 days to complete the re-recording.
 The soundtrack, released in 2009, features 5 tracks with lyrics written by Kabilan and R. Pavan.

 Release

 The film was released on 25 September 2009 alongside four other films.

 Critical reception

 S. R. Ashok Kumar of The Hindu said, "One does welcome the story, written by producer Sivasakthi Pandian, which has such a message.
 The director in his screenplay also has many loose ends that ultimately leave a lot of questions unanswered".
 Pavithra Srinivasan of Rediff.com rated the film 1 out of 5 and wrote, "Suriyan Satta Kalloori tries to address real problems and gives solutions but it's done in such a cheesy, clichéd fashion, with wooden acting and special effects that the message itself is hopelessly lost".
-Another reviewer said, "While its lead character is bland and uninteresting, its story takes a convoluted, illogical route to convey its message".